 If the taxpayer is unable to secure and provide a correct Form W-2, Form W-2G, or Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., the ERO may electronically file the return after the taxpayer completes Form 4852, Substitute for Form W-2, Wage and Tax Statement or Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., in accordance with the use of that form.

 An ERO must ensure that stockpiling of returns does not occur at its offices.
 Stockpiling is:

-- collecting returns from taxpayers or from another Authorized IRS e-file Provider prior to official acceptance in IRS e-file; or
+- Collecting returns from taxpayers or from another Authorized IRS e-file Provider prior to official acceptance in IRS e-file.

-- after official acceptance to participate in IRS e-file, stockpiling refers to waiting more than three calendar days to submit the return to the IRS once the ERO has all necessary information for origination.
+- After official acceptance to participate in IRS e-file, stockpiling refers to waiting more than 3 calendar days to submit the return to the IRS once the ERO has all necessary information for origination.

 Internet Protocol Information

 Internet Protocol (IP) information of the computer the ERO uses to prepare the return must be included in all individual income tax returns.
 The required Internet Protocol information includes the following information, captured both at time of return creation and return submission:

 - Timestamp corresponding to the capture of the Source IP address.